 - Have a conversation while creating the art.
 Say encouraging words and talk about what you both are creating.
 You can even use this opportunity to try and reminisce together.

 - Help your loved one start.
 For example, if the project requires the use of a paintbrush, you might have to help guide his or her hand.

 - Avoid materials that could be harmful, like sharp tools or toxic paint.

 - Don’t rush the project.
 Keep in mind that you two don’t have to finish it all at once.

 Art therapy isn’t the only creative activity that can benefit people with dementia.
 If someone isn’t interested in visual art, they could explore music, dance, poetry, or any other creative pursuit that interests them.

 If you’re looking for more tips on activities to help with dementia or have a loved one in need of care, contact the Crossings at Riverview.
 Our welcoming community provides peace of mind for families and their loved ones by offering assisted living, respite care, and memory care services.
 Tour our community, meet our friendly staff, and see our amenities first-hand.
 Our beautiful facility sits on 12 acres overlooking the Alafia River.
 That setting provides a relaxing atmosphere, and our talented team has a commitment to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!